-Did you see some of those performances and stuff like that, not just in the US, but also in Punjab?
+Did you see some of those performances and stuff like that, not just in the U.S., but also in Panjab?
 And then, were you kind of like comparing the two as you were like growing up and, and sort of what were your questions and sort of responses to what you were experiencing?
 Because it's also like, I think, being in the homeland, right?
-Like, there's also, there is a rigid sense of how things, you know, like, I guess, maryaada vich [within the institutionalized guiding practice], like you kind of have to maintain yourself and what you present as, right, is one thing.
+Like, there's also, there is a rigid sense of how things, you know, like, I guess, maryaada de vich [within the institutionalized guiding practice], like you kind of have to maintain yourself and what you present as, right, is one thing.
 But then that also then gets implicated in our home, right?
 What does that look like in the structure of our home and our families?
 And so I'm curious, like, you know, as you were traveling between both worlds, like what did that, how did that change sort of your relationship with Sikhi?
 And then how did that sort of make you understand your own home and sort of where you felt like you belonged?

 I think, I mean, there were definitely weird things that were like, oh, okay that's interesting.
-In India, I think I remember, cause I was in a boarding school, girls who were on their periods were not allowed to touch the gutkha sahib or sit where the Guru Granth Sahib Ji is.
-Yeah, so we would like have Saturday, we would do like shaam da Paath hunda siga as [there used to be evening prayer time] routine thing.
-And whoever will go, there were people who were not touching the gutkha [the physical text collection of shabads].
+In India, I think I remember, cause I was in a boarding school, girls who were on their periods were not allowed to touch the gutkha saahib or sit where the Guru Granth Saahib Ji is.
+Yeah, so we would like have Saturday, we would do like shaam daa paath hundaa sigaa [we used to do evening prayer] as a routine thing.
+And whoever will go, there were people who were not touching the gutkha.
 That's how we knew, okay, this person is on their period.
-And I remember feeling like, you know, but you don't have an authority in school so you can't question that but internally I just knew that that felt wrong you know um I didn't like heard that in the US.
-I think in the US is very, from at least in the community I grew up in, It's a lot about attending Sangat, going to the Gurdwara, reciting Bani as much as you can.
-There's pride in children who have memorized paath, who can do ardaas, and there's like the social like almost like a competition you know like my kids doing this, is your kid doing that?
-Kinda like that kind of thing you know like kirtan is also like very oh my my daughter learned another shabad or stuff like that right? um so it was a very long thing very confusing.
-Because when I closed my eyes and had moments of like just spiritual, I don't know, experiences [with] Gurbani and the white noise was not there.
-It was a beautiful place to be.
-But the moment I opened my eyes, it was just a bunch of people trying to find all the answers, all the answers is one source, you know.
-And it was very confusing because if we could see the love that we are reciting, then the spaces will look different.
-You know?
+And I remember feeling like, you know, but you don't have an authority in school so you can't question that but internally I just knew that that felt wrong, you know?
+Uhm I didn't like heard that in the U.S. I think in the U.S. is very, from at least in the community I grew up in, it's a lot about attending Sangat, going to the Gurdwaara, reciting bani as much as you can.
+There's pride in children who have memorized paath, who can do Ardaas, and there's like the social- like almost like a competition, you know, like my kids doing this, is your kid doing that?
+Kinda like that kind of thing, you know, like Keertan is also like very "Oh, my daughter learned another shabad" or stuff like that, right?
+Uhm, so it was a very [audio jumbled]